data-gymnasia/courses/content/intro-statistics/content.md

 Find the plug-in estimator of the mean of a distribution.
 Find the plug-in estimator of the variance.
 :::

-*Solution*.
-The plug-in estimator of the mean is the mean of the empirical distribution, which is the average of the locations of the observations.
+*Solution.* The plug-in estimator of the mean is the mean of the empirical distribution, which is the average of the locations of the observations.
 We call this the **sample mean**:

 ``` latex
 \overline{X} = \frac{X_1 + \cdots + X_n}{n}.